 Semantic Versioning

 Semantic versioning is a convention used in version management that allows us to assign a version number following a specific format.
-This format consists of three numbers separated by dots, like this,
+This format consists of three numbers separated by dots, like so:

 MAJOR.MINOR.PATCH

-• The number MINOR: indicates the addition of new functionalities to the project without altering its compatibility with previous versions.
+MINOR: indicates the addition of new functionality to the project without altering its compatibility with previous versions. - The number

-• The number PATCH: indicates the correction of bugs or minor issues without adding new functionalities or altering compatibility with previous versions.
+PATCH: indicates the correction of errors or minor issues without adding new functionality or altering compatibility with previous versions.

 Version Control in NPM

-The NPM package manager provides us with tools to manage the versions of the dependencies of our projects easily.
+The NPM package manager provides us with tools to manage the versions of dependencies in our projects easily.

-Through the package.json file, we can specify the necessary dependencies for our project and the specific versions we want to use.
+Through the package.json file, we can specify the dependencies needed for our project and the specific versions we want to use.

 For example, if we want to use version 2.1.0 of a dependency called lodash, we can add the following line to the package.json file: